a by Bruce Dunlavy

 The issue at hand is not a matter of obliterating history, but of determining what should be the parameters of “public history.”
 History will survive.
 There are no monuments to Adolf Hitler in German public parks, but they have not forgotten him.
 There is a distinct difference between history and iconography.
 Iconography is the making of decisions about whom we choose to honor and glorify.
-It is one thing to remember our history and another to erect and preserve monuments people who were so devoted to their perceived right to own other human beings as possessions that they took up arms against the United States (which is one of the two Constitutional definitions of treason).
+It is one thing to remember our history and another to erect and preserve monuments people who were so devoted to their self-proclaimed right to own other human beings as possessions that they took up arms against the United States (which is one of the two Constitutional definitions of treason).

 There is a telling side note to the monument controversy.
 As the statues of Lee, Stonewall Jackson, and other Confederate war heroes are being removed, there are no removals of statues of another Civil War general known for his battlefield wisdom.
 No one is pulling down monuments to James A. Longstreet, a brilliant battle tactician who was largely responsible for Confederate victories at Bull Run, Chickamauga, and Fredericksburg.
 He was a strong commander at numerous other battles, and as Lee’s right-hand man at Gettysburg, tried in vain to talk Lee out of Pickett’s Charge.

 Why are his statues not being removed?
 Because there aren’t any, as a result of his postwar activities.
 Longstreet, you see, became a “traitor to the South.”
 He joined the Republican Party, worked with his old West Point friend Ulysses Grant, and supported reunification, Reconstruction, and – worst of all to the Southerners – equal rights for African-Americans, including emancipated slaves.
 He was showered with abuse from the South, including blame for the loss at Gettysburg.
 It is at that battlefield that you will find one of the two statues of him.
 The other – the only one in the South – is in Gainesville, Georgia, at the site of his home.
 The house itself is no longer there, because it mysteriously burned down in 1889.